dell/karavi-topology/docs/CONTRIBUTING.md

 ## Become a contributor

-You can contribute to Karavi Topology in several ways.
+You can contribute to this project in several ways.
 Here are some examples:

-* Contribute to the Karavi Topology codebase.
+* Contribute to the codebase.
 * Report and triage bugs.
 * Feature requests
 * Write technical documentation and blog posts, for users and contributors.